MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/ai-csi-dash-CSAT.md

 Description | Details
 ----------- | -------
-Average CSAT | *The sum of CSAT scores* / *The count of resolved cases that have CSAT values*
+Average CSAT | *The sum of CSAT scores divided by the count of resolved cases that have CSAT values*

 A blue up and down indicator next the value indicates the positive percent change in that direction.
 A red indicator indicates a negative percent change.